 Symptoms of abnormal urobilinogen levels depend on the underlying cause.
 If you have reduced bile flow, you may experience itchy skin, fatigue, yellow complexion (jaundice), dark urine, lightly colored or foul-smelling stool, anorexia, nausea, vomiting, and weight loss2.

 Diagnosis typically involves a urinalysis or urine test.
-A special test strip called a urine dipstick is inserted into the urine sample to test for nitrite-positive urine2.
+A special test strip called a urine dipstick is inserted into the urine sample to test for nitrite-positive urine.

 Treatment and Prevention

 Treatment for abnormal urobilinogen levels depends on its underlying cause.
-For instance, UTIs are typically treated with antibiotics4.
-It’s important to complete the full course of antibiotics to ensure all bacteria are eliminated and prevent reinfection4.
+For instance, UTIs are typically treated with antibiotics.
+It’s important to complete the full course of antibiotics to ensure all bacteria are eliminated and prevent reinfection.

 Prevention strategies include drinking plenty of water to flush bacteria out of your urinary system and not holding in urine for too long as this can increase bacterial growth4.